What makes a website search great? Is it its ability to search what you type?

 For example: Work on website search by adding simple drop-down components based on primary facets like model number, model date, date of manufacturing, etc.

 It is a niche guideline which many sites miss or don’t pay attention to.
 It is slightly different from making the bar visible on all the pages.
 Here is how searching within the result pages looks like:

 - Include the search input again in the search bar.
 When you are able to return the search results, you make things much easier for the users.

 - Allow users to append more texts, details, or modify the part of descriptions, without having to input everything in again.

 - Place a cursor or arrow in the input box where a user is just needed to click the arrow and get the search input.
-This kind of empowerment can target the users who are especially associated with the online business.
+This kind of empowerment can target users who are especially associated with online business.